Women, part 4

 So what can men do to comfort the women walking alone on the street?
 And of course, then I’m talking about the guys that don’t do anyting wrong.
 The ones who don’t bother the lady in any way whatsoever.
 The guys that do, should now know what they shouldn’t do.

 Well, taking specific actions to comfort a woman in the moments that you see one walking on the street (alone at night) are difficult.
 Why?
 Because the fear with most women comes from the realization what men can do in general to women.
 The fear just emerges at that specific moment, because most men are physically stronger than women, and the woman is alone.
 So they are (even) more vulnerable at that moment.
-But a suggestion from one of my friends is to cross the street when you see a woman on the same sidewalk coming towards you.
+But a suggestion from one of my Brazilian friends is to cross the street when you see a woman on the same sidewalk coming towards you.
 As someone that (in your opinion) doesn’t do anything wrong (read: you), it seems onlogical that you should be the one who needs to do something more to comfort women.
 But again, it isn’t about the men who aren’t the problem.
 It is about comforting women in any way we can.

 2. “Wear whatever I want and feel safe while doing so.”

 This one always comes back (to hunt women).
 The sexualisation of women is a problem.
 I don’t think we have to make that clear.
-We stare at women (parts) for too long of a time (called staring).
+We look at women (parts) for too long of a time (called staring).
 This is often intensified by what a woman wears.
 But it’s also unrespectful.
 Teach your environment that they shouldn’t be doing this.
 I often see many beautiful women in a day, but I don’t look at them longer than necessary.
 I let my eyes fall upon them for a second of 2/3 when I pass them on the street and then walk on.
 But even more important.
 I don’t sexualise these women.
 I don’t care about the sexual part of their beauty.
 What I care about is that I saw a beautiful woman for 3 seconds and I enjoyed these seconds as seeing a beautiful painting or listening to nice music.
 And maybe I am lucky and I see another beautiful lady one minute later, maybe two ladies!
 But that’s it.
 I go back to the order of the day quickly.

 Sexualise… I try to not do it, but I probably not always succeed in that.
 And the system also not.
 Because it also has to do with biology.
 I am a teacher at high school.
 Although girls can wear to a great extent whatever they want, some schools for instance prohibit wearing belly shirts.
 This because it would distract the boys (or girls) of the age when hormones are pumping through the body.
 And I can’t say I am against this, also because behaviour resulting from hormones is something biological and is difficult to change.
 And you want kids to concentrate and be with their mind at the class.
 Not at the belly of their peers or even further… Still, I think that, as with all world problems, education plays a big role in resolving them.
 In this class for instance, the wearing of belly shirts can be discussed and why certain clothing worn by women isn’t a reason for any man to behave improperly.
 Not in class, not in the society, not anywhere.